 At this point I ought to point out that I wasn’t alone on this evening.
 Another photographer turned up and, between brief chats, I continued taking photos.
-This did cause a problem though as we both started to get in the way of each other: sometime he was in my shot, sometimes I was in his.
+This did cause a problem though as we both started to get in the way of each other: sometimes he was in my shot, sometimes I was in his.

 To allow us both to get some photos I took a break from the limestone pavement and moved further down towards the hamlet of Upper Winskill.
 I’m kind like that!
 The sun was just disappearing and the view over the hamlet towards Ingleborough offered another opportunity for a picture.
 Below is my favourite of the resultant photos.

 After a while the other photographer wandered off as the last of the light faded.
 I was determined to not give up quite yet though as the colours in the sky were great.
-Lieing down on the grass I managed to grab this last photo of the lone hawthorne tree.
+Lying down on the grass I managed to grab this last photo of the lone hawthorn tree.
 Thanks to shooting almost directly towards where the sun had set it was nicely silhouetted.
 And I managed to get the tree and Ingleborough in the same photo.
 Result!

 From Winskill Stones back home

-It was almost dark by now and, with the last of the colour draining from the sky, it was time to head back home.
+It was almost dark now and, with the last of the colour draining from the sky, it was time to head back home.
 The short walk back to Stainforth didn’t take long and was all the more enjoyable as I knew I had got some photos.

 All too often planned days out result in very little to speak of but this day was not one of them.
 Quite the contrary.
 After reviewing and post-processing all the images I ended up with quite a few additions to my Yorkshire Dales photo collection.